elastos/Elastos.Hive.Node/README.md

 Sincerely thanks to all teams and projects that we rely on directly or indirectly.
 ## Contribution
-We welcome contributions to the Elastos Hive Java Project.
+Welcome contributions to the Elastos Hive Node Project.
 ## License
 MIT